tame-potato/Network-Design/README.md

-This is a implementation of phase 4 and phase 5 project from "Computer Networking: a Top Down Approach" book by J.F.
+This is a implementation of phase 4, phase 5, and phase 6 project from "Computer Networking: a Top Down Approach" book by J.F.
 Kurose, K.W.
 Ross